 International Business Law and, in particular, International Trade Law covers the laws and regulations which control how countries trade how businesses transact across borders.
 Experts in this area help create international agreements for businesses to conduct global transactions and advise and educate businesses in terms of regulatory compliance with laws on international trade.
 At the moment, the UK’s membership of the EU dictates many aspects of international trade for UK based businesses.
 With the uncertainty currently surrounding the UK’s planned departure from the EU, this is a fascinating time to be studying this subject.

-At ULaw we offer two International Business Law Master’s courses – an LLM and an MA – with a distinct difference between them.
-The LLM is best suited to students who have completed a Qualifying Law Degree, whereas our MA is more suited to students who studied something other than law at undergraduate level.
-The LLM is the standard award for Law School Master’s Programmes.
-LLMs can either be general or specialised and, according to QAA guidance, the designation ‘LLM’ should be reserved for programmes where entrants have studied significant amounts of law at undergraduate level.
+At ULaw the LLM International Business Law Master’s programme is available to both law and non-law students.
 Many specialised areas of law are interdisciplinary, meaning that students from a wide range of backgrounds can pursue in-depth study of a range of fields.
-For instance, business students would be equally interested in areas such as International Business Law because it’s very much a valid area of study for anyone interested in business management.
-By providing our International Business Law course as both an LLM and an MA we are able to offer access to the same specialised areas of study to both law and non-law graduates.
+For instance, business students would be equally interested in areas such as international business law because it’s very much a valid area of study for anyone interested in business management.
+By widening access to our International Business Law course we are able to offer access to the same specialised areas of study to both law and non-law graduates.

 Expert knowledge of international trade laws opens up a number of career paths.
 Of course, those that are qualified in their chosen jurisdiction will be able to develop a specialised practice in this area, advising businesses and drafting agreements.
 The obvious alternative is being the expert within the business itself.
 In companies that want to trade beyond their own borders, there is a growing demand for individuals with expert knowledge in this area to lead on contract negotiations, whether as a Commercial Director or another key role within the business.
 With the uncertainty currently surrounding Brexit, there are likely to be further opportunities once the future of the UK is certain, especially if that future involves leaving the EU, as all former agreements and laws will need to be rewritten.